-The complete 1995-96 academic fee schedule is not yet available.
-The Academic Fee Schedule shows the 1995-96 approved tuition and athletic fees, and the 1994-95 Student Union and Society fees.
-Once all fees are approved for 1995-96 the complete fee schedule will be made available.
+The complete 1996-97 academic fee schedule is not yet available.
+For your information the 1995-96 fee schedule is included in Table V. Once all fees are approved for 1996-97 the complete fee schedule will be made available.
 The official schedule will be included in the registration package.